Transfer matrix model (TMM)

 alpha.csv |

-y-position vs. absorption at a given wavelength |
+y-position vs. absorption at the selected wavelength |

 data.json |

-JSON file containing the wavelength value |
+JSON metadata file including wavelength value and plotting information |

 En.csv |

-y-position (m) vs. electric field, negative component (V/m) at a given wavelength |
+y-position (m) vs. electric field, negative component (V/m) |

 Ep.csv |

-y-position (m) vs. electric field, positive component (V/m) at a given wavelength |
+y-position (m) vs. electric field, positive component (V/m) |

 G.csv |